HyTek Database Connection

 When you create your meet listing on AthleticLIVE, you'll need to select HyTek Database Connection as your meet management system.
 For further information, see Create a Meet.

-Run AthleticLIVE Local, and select the meet you created.
-For more information, see Install and Operate AthleticLIVE Local.
+Run AthleticLOCAL, and select the meet you created.
+For more information, see Install and Operate AthleticLOCAL.
 Once you select a meet that is configured to use a HyTek Database Connection, you will be prompted to configure the settings necessary.

 Make sure you select the MDB file rather than the PXY file that may also be listed in the same place.